Ichneutica omicron: Taxonomy

-This species was described and illustrated by George Hudson in 1898 and named Melanchra omicron.
+This species was first described and illustrated by George Hudson in 1898 and named Melanchra omicron.
 It was discovered by Albert Norris in Karori, Wellington.
 The type specimen is missing and has not been found at Museum of New Zealand Te Papa Tongarewa.
 The neotype can be found in the New Zealand Arthropod Collection.
 In 1928 Hudson, thinking M. omicron was the same species as Aletia inconstans, discussed it under the latter name in his book The Butterflies and Moths of New Zealand.
 In 1939 Hudson reinstated M. omicron as a separate species.
 In 1988 John S. Dugdale placed this species within the genus Graphania.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica omicron.